yannara/AddTempAdminRights/README.md

 # AddTempAdminRights
 This tool provides users to elevate themselves as admins for 5 minutes through Intune's Company Portal for Windows Devices.
 You can specify the time in lenght yourself in the script, if you find 5 minutes being too short.

 ⚠️ **THIS FREE PRODUCT IS PROVIDED “AS IS”, WITHOUT ANY WARRANTIES, GUARANTEES, OR RIGHTS TO CLAIM OR COMPENSATION.
-PLEASE UNDERSTAND THAT FREE SECURITY TOOLS AND SOLUTIONS ARE FAR FROM THE BEST.** ⚠️
+PLEASE UNDERSTAND THAT FREE SECURITY TOOLS ARE FAR FROM THE BEST SOLUTIONS.** ⚠️

 # Features
 - Uses Intune Win32 app package detection method to flag the status of admin rights been added.
 Detection file is also removed in 5 minutes together with previleges.